kevinlin/ai-sdlc-playbook/docs/glossary.md

 ## F

-**Functional Requirements** - Specifications that define what a system should do from a user's perspective, focusing on expected behaviors, user interface elements, and testable features.
-Always used in plural form throughout this playbook.
+**Requirement Specification** - A document that defines what a system should do from a user's perspective, focusing on expected behaviors, user interface elements, and testable features.

 ## I